 Common ENT causes of dizziness and imbalance include:

-- Vestibular Labyrinthitis – inflammation of the structure and nerves of the inner ear, usually caused by a viral infection.
+Vestibular Labyrinthitis – inflammation of the structure and nerves of the inner ear, usually caused by a viral infection.

-- Vestibular Neuritis – a condition that affects the vestibulocochlear nerve which sends balance and head position information from the inner ear to the brain.
+Vestibular Neuritis – a condition that affects the vestibulocochlear nerve which sends balance and head position information from the inner ear to the brain.

 Meniere’s Disease – A disorder characterized by frequent and often debilitating episodes of vertigo (room-spinning sensation), ear pain or pressure, ringing in the ear (tinnitus) and decreased hearing or loss of hearing.

 Benign Paroxysmal Positional Vertigo (BPPV) – A condition characterized by vertigo triggered by changes in body positions, especially bending down and head movements that require looking up, down, over the shoulder or turning over in bed.

+If you or someone you love is having their life disrupted by frequent or constant dizziness, call our office today for an appointment and evaluation.
 Our qualified specialists will conduct a thorough evaluation and exam along with any diagnostic testing we deem appropriate to help identify the source of the dizziness.
 Depending on the cause, we can offer a variety of treatments and solutions.
 Call today!

 Dr. Meyer & the staff at ENT Specialists in Appleton are wonderful!
 They eased my daughter's anxiety while having tests done.
 Very friendly and knowledgeable.

 — Kelly F.

 Very good experience with a very professional, detailed and caring practice.
 They took the time to diagnose the issue, and took no time at all to start treatment.
 I would recommend this practice to everyone!